On the Threshold of Drop Fragmentation under Impulsive Acceleration

 Let us assume that this new non-dimensional number, denoted by $\Cbr$, is a function of all the dimensional variables involved in the breakup process (\ref{eq:c_breakup_dimensional_dependance}).
 There are $3$ independent dimensions in the problem.
-Hence, through Buckingham-Pi analysis, we can obtain at most $4$ independent non-dimensional numbers. $4$ non-dimensional numbers relevant to this problem have already been defined in \cref{subsec:problem_description}, namely $\rho$, $\Oho$, $\Ohd$, and $\We_0$.
-So, it is expected for $\Cbr$ to develop into a function of these parameters (\ref{eq:c_breakup_non_dimensional_dependance}).
+Hence, through Buckingham-Pi analysis, we can obtain at most $4$ independent non-dimensional numbers.
+The four non-dimensional numbers relevant to this problem have already been defined in \cref{subsec:problem_description}, namely $\rho$, $\Oho$, $\Ohd$, and $\We_0$.
+It is expected for $\Cbr$ (\ref{eq:c_breakup_non_dimensional_dependance}) to be described as

-To obtain $\Cbr$, we follow a procedure similar to that employed by \cite{blackwell_sticking_2015} (see section IV), where they use the ratio of the forces antagonistic to each other to define a non-dimensional group.
-We utilize a similar hypothesis to define $\Cbr$, i.e., the competition between the forces driving droplet deformation and the forces resisting the process, to define the criteria for breakup threshold.
-This balance can be represented as a ratio of the respective magnitudes of the forces as follows:

-Hence to obtain $\Cbr$, all the force scales relevant in the droplet deformation process would be required.
-This includes obtaining scales for the aerodynamic stresses applied by the ambient flow, and the surface tension and viscous stresses developed at the interface and inside the droplet respectively.

-A droplet under impulsive acceleration starts at zero velocity and then asymptotically accelerates towards a maximum velocity equal to the ambient flow (given that the droplet is still intact).
-This acceleration is driven by the drag forces applied the aerodynamic stresses on the droplet interface.
-The same aerodynamic forces also drive the droplet's deformation.
-These forces are composed of dynamic pressure ($\tau_p$) and viscous stresses ($\tau_{\mu_o}$), where magnitudes of both are dictated by the instantaneous flow Reynolds number (\ref{eq:instantaneousRe}) and relative velocity with the ambient medium $V_\mathit{rel}$.
-Let us assume that a scale for the total force per unit droplet surface area is given by $\tau_\mathit{aero}$. $\tau_\mathit{aero}$ can be scaled as: